-Does your website show a ‘Not Secure’ warning in Chrome?
-This is because your site does not use a secure connection.
+When a website shows a ‘Not Secure’ warning in Chrome it is because your site does not use a secure connection.
 That is, your site uses an HTTP rather than an HTTPS connection.
 In other words, Chrome alerts visitors that your site does not use an SSL Certificate to encrypt the connection between their device and the website’s server.

 Benefits of HTTPS over HTTP

 Okay, so why is Google showing not secure warnings in Chrome?

 Primarily to encourage better security of data moving around the Internet.

 HTTPS adds security in three main ways:

 - It verifies that you’re on the website you expect to be on